 Laser cutting is a manufacturing technique that allows materials to be cut with incredible precision using a concentrated beam of light.
 It is used in sectors as varied as architecture, engineering, advertising and product design.
-Did you know that not all laser cuts are the same?
+Did you know that not all laser cutting is the same?
 Let's take a look at how this technology works and what types of laser cutting exist, such as CO2 laser cutting or 2D cutting.

 How does laser cutting work?